deeplearningcin/deeplearningcin/_pages/research.md

 * Extracting human attributes using a convolutional neural network approach
 * Learning to generate reviews and discovering sentimento
 * Unsurpevised LSTM in handwriting recognition
-* Using Depthwise Separable Convolution to Reduce Time Processing on SqueezeNets
+* Using Depthwise Separable Convolution to Reduce Time Processing on SqueezeNets - <a href='https://doi.org/10.1109/IJCNN.2018.8489442'>DOI</a>
 * CNN implementation of model VGG and ResNet in OpenCL Multiplatform
 * Multiclass anomaly detection using deep learning and one-class SVM
 * FaceNet: A Unified Embedding for Face Recognition and Clustering